eper-io/tig/readme.md

 This is a read-only block.
 ```

+## Channels

+TODO To be implemented.

+A more sophisticated approach of synchronization are channels.

+Channels are a new concept in programming languages.
+The basic reason is that traditional microprocessor architectures were built around buses.
+Buses like PCI drove data through clocked parallel lines of wires.
+This was not easy to maintain as frequencies increased with Moore's Law.

+Serial channels handled the problem of very high frequencies.
+Many standards used the concept of sending packets together separated in time instead of space.
+Such standards are common such as COM, USB, USB-C, PCIE, Ethernet, Wifi, or 5G.

+The logical synchronization models of programming languages evolved in the old era.
+They favored processor instructions.
+Newer programming languages support channels like Golang.

+A channel in tig is a wrapper around a single key value pair slot.
+A read channel or <- supports get on a key value pair.
+A write channel or -> supports sending or appending data to a key value pair.
+Neither of them support deletion of the underlying channel.
+Channels do not expose the underlying key.

+The behavior follows assuming an owner, since tig does not have administrator or root roles.
+It is equal, modern, and democratic in design.
+1. The owner creates a volatile key value pair.
+2. The owner creates a write channel with the key.
+3. The owner creates a read channel with the key.
+4. The owner passes the write channel key to the public domain.
+5. Public domain browser loggers can append log data to the write channel.
+They cannot read back or delete.
+6. The owner passer the read channel to a data warehouse reader like Snowflake.
+7. The data warehouse can import the data, but they cannot delete or alter it.
+8. The owner periodically purges the data with write access.

 ## Explanation for CUDA professionals

 Our solution interestingly ended up with the same patterns as CUDA.